WandLZhang/fast-science-0-stellar-engine/blueprints/fedramp-high/gemini-enterprise/README.md

 - **gem4gov CLI:** While the `gem4gov` CLI _can_ perform many of the setup tasks covered in `gemini-stage-0` (like API enablement, IdP config, CMEK, Data Store creation), in this blueprint, its primary role _after_ `gemini-stage-0` is to create the Gemini Enterprise **Application (Engine)**.
 Running `gem4gov onboard` will guide you through this process, ultimately providing a **`config_id`** (referred to as `gemini_config_id` in the variables of this blueprint).

-- **gemini-stage-1:** This stage takes the `customer_id` from `gem4gov` and the name of your manually uploaded SSL certificate as inputs to configure the load balancer frontend.
+- **gemini-stage-1:** This stage takes the `gemini_config_id` from `gem4gov` and the name of your manually uploaded SSL certificate as inputs to configure the load balancer frontend.

 ### Prerequisites & Manual Steps Before Applying gemini-stage-1